Safety Light Curtain Installation: An In-Depth Practical Guide for Engineers

 Long-range and wide-area considerations (QT series example)

 Large machinery or wide infeed areas may require long-range or wide-scanning light curtains.
-Dadisick's QT Series is designed for broad scanning ranges and consistent detection across extended widths, making it suitable for conveyor guarding or multi-operator zones.
+DADISICK's QT Series is designed for broad scanning ranges and consistent detection across extended widths, making it suitable for conveyor guarding or multi-operator zones.
 Ensure the device's scanning geometry matches the application and verify detection performance across the entire protected field.

 Calculate and Verify Minimum Safety Distance (ISO 13855)